jtremback/universal-state-channels/readme.md

 - check the signatures
 - check that there is not already a channel with that ID
-- make channel in PENDING_OPEN from opening tx and save
+- make channel in PENDING_OPEN phase with opening tx and save

 *judge/caller/confirm_channel* - When a judge wants to confirm a proposed channel: